orbs-network/spot-integration-docs/content/liquidity-hub-direct.md

 ## Quickstart

+### Before You Start

+Complete the shared [setup requirements](/liquidity-hub/shared#integration-options).
+This path additionally requires JSON HTTP requests with cancellation/timeouts, response validation, a wallet typed-data signer, contract read/write support, and a status poller.
+The TypeScript reference uses Viem; a different stack must implement those same operations.

+Implement a quote adapter first, then connect the `submit-swap.ts` and `types.ts` reference files in [Submit Swap](/liquidity-hub/direct#submit-swap).
+Replace example wallet, chain, token, and amount values with host configuration.
+The host owns the entire HTTP and wallet sequence.

 Liquidity Hub exposes one public API origin: `https://hub.orbs.network`.
 Hardcode it in every request, use it for every supported chain, and pass the active `chainId` in each endpoint's query string.

 Do not accept an API origin from user input or replace it based on the chain.
 Send and receive JSON.
 Apply a 10-second timeout to quote requests and abort obsolete requests when the account, chain, pair, or input amount changes.